Hiking the East Coast Trail Newfoundland

 What You’ll See: Eastern point of North America, lighthouse, sea cliffs, wildflowers, birds, fishing village, and ice cream!

 Our last day of hiking took us to the easternmost point of North America – Cape Spear!
-We spent most of the hike right on the edge of the coast watching the waves crash in and the birds soar around us.
+We spent most of the hike right on the edge of the coast, watching the waves crash in and the birds soar around us.
 It was a pretty moody and chilly day, but the rain held off until we arrived in Petty Harbor – what timing!

-We enjoyed the area around the lighthouse taking in the history of Cape Spear and enjoying the views.
-This is a pretty trafficked area to start in, but it doesn’t take long to walk away from the visitors by the lighthouse, and soon you’ll be all alone on top of the sea cliffs!
+We enjoyed the area around the lighthouse, taking in the history of Cape Spear and enjoying the views.
+This is a pretty trafficked area to start in, but it doesn’t take long to walk away from the visitors by the lighthouse, and soon, you’ll be all alone on top of the sea cliffs!
 The first half of the hike was barren with no trees.
 But there were plenty of birds and views to keep you occupied.
 This was also an area with lots of wildflowers and pitcher plants.

-However, the 2nd half of the trail was quite different than the first.
+However, the 2nd half of the trial was quite different than the first.
 You enter into a dense forest and do more up and down on more rugged trails.
 The temperatures dropped fast as the rain started to fall right as we were walking into Petty Harbor.
 It was a great feeling finishing this 4th day of hard hiking!

 Our driver, Jaimie, planned to pick us up at a popular ice cream shop in Petty Harbor that he raved about.
 He knew all about my love of ice cream!
-That day we started at the easternmost point of North America and finished at the most calorie-filled point in all of North America….Tinkers ice cream shop.
+That day, we started at the easternmost point of North America and finished at the most calorie-filled point in all of North America….Tinker’s ice cream shop.
 Tinkers is known for its over-the-top incredible/insane shakes that include an ice cream sandwich, a big cookie, chunks of cheesecake, and an entire ice cream cone on top!
 Even though I had just finished hiking 37 miles for the last 4 days – I decided to go with a few fewer calories than one of the shakes, so I chose the homemade ice cream sandwich instead.

 How Difficult is the East Coast Trail?

 The difficulty is subjective, however, Great Canadian Trails rates the East Coast Trail as ‘Introductory/Moderate’.
 I personally would rate it as moderate.
 The primary challenge is in the ruggedness of the trails.
-There are a lot of short ups and downs and it can be steep in some areas.
-In fact, more than once I was scooting down on my butt due to steep erosion!
+There are a lot of short ups and downs, and it can be steep in some areas.
+In fact, more than once, I was scooting down on my butt due to steep erosion!

 I personally think some of the hardest parts are the longer distances (10 miles a day) when you want to stop frequently to take pictures of the stunning coastline!
 You will have to make sure you stay within a reasonable time and know what time it gets dark.

-I spent a lot of time looking down watching my step due to the numerous mud pits, boulders, water traps, and tree roots.
+I spent a lot of time looking down, watching my step due to the numerous mud pits, boulders, water traps, and tree roots.
 But I didn’t want to spend all of my time looking down at the trail, I wanted to see the nice views!
 If you want to take in the views I found that it’s best to stop hiking and look at the landscape, and then continue on.

 Because I was always looking down at the trail, I noticed a lot of little things – like small flowers, the sponginess of the ground, how white the big rocks were, and the bites were taken out of the cracker berry flowers.
 I love noticing these little things that people seldom pay attention to.

-The trail will definitely challenge you but in a great way!
+The trail will definitely challenge you, but in a great way!

 Book a Self Guided East Coast Trail Hike and get $50 off!